 When I first joined I enjoyed writing but I wasn’t especially confident.
 Since I’ve been here, though, that’s all changed and my writing has vastly improved.

 Frequently Asked Questions

-A. Training groups begin every Monday.
-You should apply to join today by completing this tour and completing the application!
+Training groups begin every Monday.
+You should apply to join today by completing this tour and submitting your application!